ubc-library-rc/intro_shiny_app/content/structure.md

 ## Time to explore the RShiny Example

-Now that you have ran the app, you should see the Shiny app in a new window.
+Now that you have run the app, you should see the Shiny app in a new window.

 <div style="margin-left: 5%; margin-top: 20px; margin-bottom: 40px">
 <img src="images/default_app.png" alt="default app" width="50%"/>